aave/aip/content/aips/226BEDACF8B7-AIP-ADD-MATICX-TO-AAVE-V3-POLYGON.md

 ## Specification

-In supporting the MaticX asset listing, this proposal creates a lending market that reflects the characteristics shown below and connect the Chainlink oracle price source to AaveOracle.
+In supporting the MaticX asset listing, this proposal creates a liquidity pool that reflects the characteristics shown below and connect the Chainlink oracle price source to AaveOracle.

 ## Test Cases